lukerodermond-beep/brfss-diabetes-thesis/README.md

 * feature importance
 * subgroup and combined subgroup metrics

+The main modeling outputs are saved in `modeling_outputs_mvp/`.

 ### `nested_cv_model_comparison.py`

 Runs the nested cross-validation robustness check used to assess whether the model ranking was stable across multiple data splits.
 The script uses outer folds for performance estimation and inner folds for hyperparameter tuning, with threshold selection based on out-of-fold predictions.

+The nested cross-validation outputs are saved separately in `modeling_outputs_nested_cv/`.

 ### `make_fairness_gap_summary.py`